+I am closely in touch with the present developments in political frontline in our renowned African State, Ghana.
 I feel it is necessary to speak for unity and peace, the bedrock of National Development before and after the election.

 We should look at Politics as a way of organising people for development works in a particular state or country.

 It is to help us to concretely deliberate on the matters affecting the growth of the country and contribute physically, morally, spiritually, and economically for development works to continue.

 Even if we look at it as a power, it should be a power to coordinate the potentials of the state for genuine socio-economic growth.

 Having this in mind, political power struggle should not be based on what I can get but rather on what I can sacrifice.

 Our country is now undergoing unnecessary difficult times due to negative understanding of Politics.
 This period in the history of our country should be a moment of collaboration devoid of hostility, aggression, antagonism, rousing of tribal sentiments and evil wish for one another.

 These negative conceptions of politics raining in the minds of some Ghanaians can only fracture, cripple and totally disable the country in terms of development.